Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 #### Steps to run the scripts:
-First, Convert the FASTA and FASTQ data files for the viral and bacterial communities (repectively) to CSVs:
+First, please clone the repository directly from GitHub Second, Convert the FASTA and FASTQ data files for the viral and bacterial communities (repectively) to CSVs:
 ```html
     python ./Preprocessing/FASTA_CSV.py
 ```